Don’t Buy Skins, Stickers For Your Nintendo Switch – Opt For Cases And Covers

 — MJL Anime (@MJLAnime) March 4, 2017

-If you’re looking to customize your brand new Nintendo Switch, what you can look at for now are third-party cases and covers, as they will protect your handheld-console hybrid, too.
+If you’re looking to customize your brand new Nintendo Switch, what you can look at for now are third-party cases and covers, as they will protect your handheld console hybrid, too.

 At the top of Gotta Be Mobile’s list are the PDP Nintendo Switch Starter Kit, which doesn’t only come with a sleek carry case, but also gel protectors for your Nintendo Switch JoyCons; the Nintendo Switch Hybrid Cover, which offers screen protection and a variety of playing angles not native to the Nintendo Switch; and a variety of colorful PDP Nintendo Switch Joy-Con Gel Guards you can purchase from Amazon.